kikishivlani/portfolio/README.md

-# Kiki Shivlani — Data Analytics Portfolio
+# Kiki Shivlani — Portfolio

 Neuroscience graduate with a focus on healthcare, research, and data analysis.
 This repo collects my data analytics case studies and projects, with a particular interest in healthcare, biotech, and public health data.